fogonwater/we-are-here/README.md

 # We Are Here: An Atlas of Aotearoa
 ## Technical notes, data sources and code

-Code and data for the We Are Here atlas
+Code and data for the We Are Here atlas.

+Here be dragons...